Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 - Your core workload is HR analytics or payroll intelligence, where Merge's HRIS depth has the longest track record

-- Your read patterns tolerate sync-bound freshness (minutes to hours of staleness)
+- Your read patterns tolerate sync-bound staleness (minutes to hours)

 - Your buyer profile is small and customers use integrations heavily, making per-account pricing predictable